aaroncrespo/node-web-scraper/README.md

-### Web Scraper built with stream
+### A Web Scraper built with streams

-I found myself using this as a jumping off point to write a couple scrappers for some projects, so why not share it.
+I found myself using this as a jumping off point to write a couple scrappers for some projects, it's simple and easy to customize.

 Put your extraction rules (EX: [cheerio](https://github.com/MatthewMueller/cheerio), or [xpath](https://github.com/goto100/xpath)) in a rules.js file (see sample)